Protection of data

 What about if the laptop is damaged?

-WBS laptops are generally covered for accidental damage for a period of 3 years.
+University machines are covered by insurance for damage while on University property.
 Contact the Helpdesk in case of damage.